Rampagy/Individually-Addressable-LEDs/README.md

-# FreeRTOS Simple Example
+# Individually Addressable LEDs

 Example code using FreeRTOS to control individually addressable LEDs (SK6812).
+This project also experiments with the DSP onboard the STM32F4-Discovery via audio syncing.

 https://youtu.be/5Bn3eNN9Ki0